 Vocabulary development is a crucial aspect of language learning and communication, equally important as reading, writing, listening, and speaking.
 A strong vocabulary allows learners to express ideas clearly and understand concepts deeply, while limited vocabulary restricts comprehension and hinders progress (Torrentira, 2019).
 In the Philippines, poor performance in international reading assessments such as PISA highlights the urgent need to strengthen vocabulary instruction, as the country ranked 76th out of 81 nations in reading (Manihuruk, Remo, Afidah, & Machfudi, 2022).
 Learners often struggle with vocabulary mastery due to limited exposure, poor study habits, reliance on traditional methods, and reduced interest in learning (Afidah & Machfudi, 2022; Yuldashevna, 2023).
 These challenges are especially evident among young learners in rural areas, where restricted knowledge, low confidence, and minimal engagement with reading materials hinder progress.

-Recognizing these issues, this study investigates the effectiveness of the Picture-to-Words Strategy, which uses visuals paired with words to enhance recall, comprehension, and writing skills.
+Recognizing these issues, this study investigated the effectiveness of the Picture-to-Words Strategy, which uses visuals paired with words to enhance recall, comprehension, and writing skills.
 This approach is grounded in the Picture Superiority Effect in cognitive psychology, which suggests that learners retain information more effectively when visuals are paired with words.
 By engaging in dual encoding, pupils process both images and verbal labels simultaneously, leading to improved vocabulary acquisition and writing proficiency.

 Several studies support the use of picture-based strategies in language learning.
 Jatmiko (2018) found that teaching vocabulary with pictures was significantly more effective than conventional methods, while Sitinjak (2023) confirmed that picture series improved vocabulary mastery among Grade VII students.
 Guevara-Torres and Ramírez-Ávila (2023) demonstrated that image description activities enhanced vocabulary acquisition and learner confidence.
 Similarly, Annisa (2019) showed that pictoword games increased motivation and vocabulary achievement, and Pelare, Piatos, and Baluyos (2025) validated the long-term retention benefits of pictoword strategies.
 Meehan (2022) emphasized the value of the Picture Word Inductive Model (PWIM) for vocabulary growth and writing development, while Echalico-Bermillo and Roma-Remollo (2022) found that PWIM not only improved vocabulary achievement but also enhanced students’ attitudes toward learning.
 Marpaung and Situmeang (2020) further reinforced the role of PWIM in vocabulary enrichment, and Tarigan, Panjaitan, Simbolon, and Damanik (2021) highlighted the effectiveness of pictures in improving writing skills.